Jbdu4493/oct23_cmlops_reco_films_helm/Readme.md

 ```

 ### ArgoCD Deployment
+Navigate to the repository `../oct23_cmlops_reco_films_helm/DEV` directory on your computer.
 With ArgoCD deploy Application, Airflow and MLflow Helm releases.
 ```sh
 ./install_app.sh
 ```
-Use "admin" and auto-generated password to access to ArgoCD API Server
+Use "admin" and auto-generated password to access to ArgoCD API Server.

 ### Delete ArgoCD Deployment
 Delete ArgoCD deployments of Application, Airflow and MLflow Helm releases.